pgeu/pgeu-system/docs/confreg/reports.md

 ### Dynamic report fields <a name="dynamic"></a>

-For reporting purposes, dynamic fields cna be added to all registrations for a conference, and then be set as part of report generatoin.
+For reporting purposes, dynamic fields can be added to all registrations for a conference, and then be set as part of report generation.
 These fields can be used to store persistant data about the results of reports, and can then be used later on when filtering new reports.